hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

 had done, he will be able to give a picture of Anglo- Indian mentality at which, the author of the " Indian Unrest" would stand aghast.
-Fortunately, Sir Valentine Chirol has lived to find that " Self-Go vemment " for India is the goal of British ambition.The very gro- und on which he bases his conclusions is thus swept away and what remains is nothing but the manifesta-
+Fortunately, Sir Valentine Chirol has lived to find that " Self-Government " for India is the goal of British ambition.The very gro- und on which he bases his conclusions is thus swept away and what remains is nothing but the manifesta-